Brazil sends troops after clashes at Venezuela border

 Tens of thousands of Venezuelans have crossed the border into Brazil over the past three years as they seek to escape the economic, political and social crisis gripping their country.

-The latest show of tensions began early Saturday, hours after a local merchant was robbed and severely beaten in an incident blamed on Venezuelan suspects, in Pacaraima, where an estimated 1,000 immigrants are living on the street.
+The latest show of tensions began early Saturday, hours after a local merchant was robbed and severely beaten in an incident blamed on Venezuelan suspects, in Pacaraima, where an estimated 1,000 immigrants had been living on the street.

-Dozens of locals then attacked the two main immigrant makeshift camps and burned their belongings, leading Venezuelans to cross the border back into their home country.
+Dozens of locals then attacked the immigrants' two makeshift camps and burned their belongings, forcing the Venezuelans back across the border.
 Shots were fired, stores were shuttered and debris littered the streets.

 "It was terrible, they burned the tents and everything that was inside," said Carol Marcano, a Venezuelan who works in Boa Vista and was on the border returning from Venezuela.
 "There were shots, they burned rubber tires."

-The merchant who was attacked "is known, he is a neighbor, and there was indignation when it was learned that he had been robbed," a local told AFP on condition of anonymity.

-"People began to expel Venezuelans who were in the center of the city, forcing them to return to their country."

-Roraima state Governor Suely Campos made a plea to temporarily close the border and asked Brazilia to send security reinforcements to "face the increase in crime" she links to Venezuelans in the region.
+Roraima state Governor Suely Campos made a plea to temporarily close the border and asked Brazilia to send security reinforcements to "face the increase in crime" she links to Venezuelans in the region, particularly in the capital Boa Vista.

-In turn, the public security ministry vowed to send a contingent of 60 troops due to arrive Monday to join teams in the area.
+Meanwhile, Caracas' foreign ministry called Saturday on Brazil to provide "corresponding guarantees to Venezuelan nationals and take measures to safeguard and secure their families and belongings."

 Tensions are rising in Latin America over migration triggered by the crises in Venezuela and in Nicaragua, where President Daniel Ortega has led a brutal crackdown on anti-government protesters.

-Peru and Ecuador are halting immigrants at the border by requiring would be border-crossers to show their passports -- which many lack -- instead of simple identity cards.
+Peru and Ecuador are halting immigrants at the border by requiring them to present passports -- which many lack -- instead of simple identity cards.

 Last week alone, 20,000 Venezuelans entered Peru, authorities say.
 The restrictive measures there go into effect August 25.